31 December 2024

 God's Faithfulness

 God remains faithful in all seasons of life, and there is no substitute for His gracious presence.
 While my family and I are still in the process of settling in a house after moving, I felt it fitting to magnify God for the help He has provided step by step when everything seemed too arduous to endure.
 When we are overwhelmed, God remains sovereign and is truly a present help in times of exertion, trouble, inconvenience, uncertainty and hard work.
-As our Good Shepherd, He makes His people like sheep to lie down in green pastures, leads us to green pastures, restores our souls, leads us in paths of righteousness to a broad place.
+As our Good Shepherd, He makes His people like sheep to lie down in green pastures, leads us beside still waters, restores our souls, leads us in paths of righteousness to a broad place.

 It was just over two months back my wife Laura and I discussed embarking on looking for a house to buy in a nearby suburb and to see what we could sell our house for.
 What followed was a whirlwind of driving to open houses and vacating our house for open houses, meetings with realtors, banks and solicitors.
 Laura handled the vast majority of the administrative burden.
 To make a very long story short, the LORD provided a house we liked with owners that accepted our offer, our house was sold via auction, and loans were secured.
 I quite liked our other house, a gift from the LORD that was compact and suitable for our needs.
 But with all the building in the area the traffic was growing more congested and will only continue.
-In Sydney it seems the traffic needs to become a hopeless mess before one lane can be added to each side when it should have been a three-lane road to start with.
+In Sydney it seems the traffic needs to become a hopeless mess before one lane can be added to each side when it should have been a three or four-lane road to start with.
 It might be 2030 before Garfield Road receives a much needed upgrade.

 Our moving day illustrated God's faithfulness and help He has shown through the whole process.
 I rented a large box truck for 24 hours to move our stuff, and it happened to be one of the hottest days of the summer.
 The Grisez family plus people from church helped one or two at a time over that period of hustling back and forth.
 All of us who were outside in the heat were likely suffering from various stages of heat exhaustion as we were cramping up.
 I don't think I ever had hand cramps before!
 But God gave us strength to keep going.
 By the time I drove to return the truck, I was praying for everything: that I could find a petrol station with diesel, drive into the correct bay, that I could unlock the petrol cap, that I would return the truck in time despite traffic.
 The LORD worked it all out.
 We had been planning on coming back to the "old" house to cleanup and finish moving in days to follow, but with the help we had--like Gideon's skeleton crew--we were able to have the house cleaned and emptied right when the new owners showed up for their walkthrough.